lukelarue/lukelaruecom/services/chat-api/README.md

 # Chat API Service

 This package (`services/chat-api/`) provides chat capabilities for the LukeLaRue platform.
 It enforces per-channel access rules, persists messages to Firestore, and exposes REST endpoints for listing channels and fetching message history.
+Repository-wide setup instructions live in the root `README.md`.

 ## Prerequisites

 - Node.js 22 (per workspace engines) and npm 10+
 - Firestore emulator (`firebase-tools`) for local development
 - Login API service issuing user IDs for authenticated requests
+- Dependencies installed via `npm install` at the repo root (covers this workspace)

 ## Environment variables